-Program Requi rements Units
+Program Requ uirements Units

 CHDV 99 Preparation for Child Development Majors 0.5

 CHDV 100 Child Growth and Development 3

 CHDV 103 Infant and Toddler Development 3

 CHDV 104 Guidance for Young Children 3

-CHDV 105 Observation and Assessment 3
+CHDV 105 Observation and Assessment and 3

-and

-CHDV 105C Observation, Assessment, and Participation Lab:
+CHDV 105C Observation, Assessment, and Participation Lab: Early Inclusion 1

-Early Inclusion I

 CHDV II0 Introduction to Special Education 3

-CHDV 112 Early Intervention and Inclusion 3 3 3
+CHDV 112 Early Intervention and Inclusion 3

 CHDV 115 Child, Family, and Community 3

 CHDV 120 Health, Safety, and Nutrition 3

-CHDV 152A Environmental Rating Scale for Early Childhood Setting s 1.5
+CHDV 152A Environmental Rating Scale for Early Childhood Setting or s 1.5

-or

 CHDV 152B Environmental Rating Scale for Infant/Toddler Settings 1.5

 CHDV 185 Introduction to Curriculum 3

 CHDV 201 Practicum in Early Childhood Education 4

 +CHDV 204 Advanced Practicum in Early Childhood Education:

 Inclusive Setting 3

-Electives (Sales ot 3 unital
+Electives (Sele ect 3 units)

-Electives (Selectives (Selecti Principles and Practices of Teaching Young Children 3
+CHDV 101 Principles and Practices of Teaching Young Children 3

-CHDV 101 Working with Parents and Families 3
+CHDV 102 Working with Parents and Families 3

-CHDV 102 Infant and Toddler Care and Curriculum 3
+CHDV 106 Infant and Toddler Care and Curriculum 3

-CHDV 108 Developmentally Appropriate Principles and Practices J
+CHDV 108 Developmentally Appropriate Principles and Practices I

 CHDV 142 Using Sign in the Early Childhood Setting 0.5

 CHDV 145 Understanding Child Abuse and Family Violence 3

 CHDV 172 Teaching in a Diverse Society 3

-,

-TOTAL UNITS 4 40
+TOTAL UNIT S 40

-^{} CHDV 105C and CHDV 204 placement for observation and supervised field experience must be in a classroom with children with identified disabilities and IFSP or IEP.

-+ CHDV 204 should be taken in the last semester for this certificate or A.S. degree major program.
+- CHDV 105C and CHDV 204 placement for observation and supervised field experience must be in a classroom with children with identified disabilities and IFSP or IEP. - + CHDV 204 should be taken in the last semester for this certificate or A.S. degree major program.
 Students must have completed, or be concurrently enrolled in all necessary classes required for this certificate during the semester they are enrolled in CHDV 204.